Emerging 2015 Contact Centre trends

 2015 will be the year of transition from multi-channel to omnichannel with a renewed focus on how to implement rather than why.

 The cloud model has seen unprecedented demand and growth in the contact centre market over the past few years.

 Contact Centre Software as a Service (CCSaaS) is growing as a preferred model due to its speed, scalability, flexibility, reliability and low investment.

 Though many companies have dabbled with deploying some applications on the cloud, it is only now that the cloud-based model is poised for an explosive takeoff a clear sign of market maturity.

-With the contact centre becoming the face of the organization and the first touch-point for the customer, it has a significant impact on the customers perception of your business.
+With the contact centre becoming the face of the organisation and the first touch-point for the customer, it has a significant impact on the customer’s perception of your business.

 Unsurprisingly, the workforce, which is the mainstay of any contact centre, accounts for two-thirds of the operational costs.